jiangwenyuan/nuster/README.md

 So default key produces `GET.http.www.example.com./q?name=X&type=Y.`, and `key method.scheme.host.path.header_ASDF.cookie_user.param_type` produces `GET.http.www.example.com./q.Z.nuster.Y.`.

-If a request has the same key as a cached http response data, then cached data will be sent to the client.
+If a request has the same key as a cached HTTP response data, then cached data will be sent to the client.

 ### ttl TTL